Skip to Content

 Text message

-The TextMessage class represents a list of plain text lines with no wrapping.
-It is the type used for completion words.
+The TextMessage class represents a list of text lines with no wrapping and is the type used for completion words.
 It produces a string delimited by line feeds, and should be printed with console.log or equivalent.

 Message configuration

-ANSI-based messages produced by the library can be customized via the global config object.
-It is a singleton instance of the MessageConfig type, which contains the optional properties described below.
+ANSI-based messages produced by the library can be customized via the global config object, which is a singleton instance of the MessageConfig type, containing the properties described below.

 Message styles